botao-xia/ECE-147-Project/README.md

 | EEGNet_Modified| raw                     | 200   | 0.95      | 0.72      | 17.7K       | 0.73   	  |
 | EEGNet_Modified| trim                    | 200   | 0.93      | 0.74      | 17.7K       | 0.74   	  |

+### How to replicate the result

+1. Create a conda virtual environment with requirements.txt
+2. Put EEG data in a folder called “EEG_data”, then move the folder into “./EEG” directory
+3. Inside “./EEG/src/main.py”, change the “wb_logger” to use your wandb account
+4. Inside “./EEG” directory, run

+python ./src/main.py --data_dir ./EEG_data/ --model_name EEGNet_Modified

+5. After 200 epochs (this is set by default), the last checkpoint should reach an accuracy of 72.9%